Arijit15091999/Kepler-planet-project/readme.md

 # this project is based on the data from the kepler satellite launched by Nasa

-## planets are sorted fro the data accoring to the following set of parameters given in the data file kepler-data.csv
+## planets are sorted from the data accoring to the following set of parameters given in the data file kepler-data.csv

 ``` javascript